samsymons/Barcodes/README.md

 To use the app, you need to get an API key from UPC Database.
 Once you've registered an account there, your API key can be found in the [API control panel](http://upcdatabase.org/ucp-api).

+Your API key will need to be pasted into the `kUPCDatabaseAPIKey` constant in `SOSBarcodeInformationRequest`.
+There's currently an error set up there to remind you to do that.
+Comment out the error once you've set your key up.

 ## Trying the App

 You'll need to be a member of the [developer program](https://developer.apple.com/programs/ios/) to use the app, as it needs to be run on a physical device.